Monoku: An Experiment with Minimalism in Haiku Literature

 the scent of dawn in the bouquet of lilacs By Madhuri Pillai, Chrysanthemum #21, 2016

-- Mono fragment with juxtaposition: Here a part of the sentence with a non-finite verb is used as participle with juxtaposition:
+- Mono fragment with a gerund: Gerund, a non-finite verb, is used with an internal juxtaposition in writing monoku:

 lilac buds growing into their scent By Adelaide B. Shaw, Under the Basho, 2014